emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 # Security Considerations {#sec-cons}

+Servers that store the Repeat challenge per client can be attacked for resource exhaustion, and should consider minimizing the state kept per client, eg. using a mechanism as described in {{repeat-state}}.

+-- back

+# Appendix

+## Minimizing the state kept for the Repeat Opption {#repeat-state}

+[from Repeat Processing]

+Instead of caching Repeat option values and response transmission times, the CoAP server MAY use the encryption of the response transmit time t0 as Repeat option value.
+Such a scheme needs to ensure that the CoAP server can detect a replay of a previous encrypted response transmit time.

+For example, the CoAP server MAY encrypt t0 with AES-CCM-128-64-64 using a (pseudo-)random secret key k generated and cached by the server.
+A unique IV MUST be used with each encryption, e.g. using a sequence number.
+If the CoAP server loses time synchronization, e.g. due to reboot, then k MUST be deleted and replaced by a new random secret key.
+When using encrypted response transmit times, the Repeat processing is modified in the following way: The verification of cached option value in the CoAP server processing is replaced by the verification of the integrity of the encrypted option value using the cached key and IV (e.g. sequence number).

+[from Security Considerations]

 TBD - for now some unstructured text:

 The CoAP server may use an encryption algorithm in CTR-mode would from a security point be like sending (value = t0).
 ECB-mode or CCM-mode would work, but would expand the value length.
 With CCM, the CoAP server might also bind the option value to request (value = AEAD(k, t0, parts of request)).